 - The Hub.
 This is a virtual learning environment that allows you to post specific module content and guide students in online learning activities.
-The Hub can best be accessed directly through the QMU home page, rather than through the 'remote desktop'. - Library resources.
+The Hub can best be accessed directly through the QMU home page, rather than through the 'remote desktop'.
+(Not all partners use the Hub as many have their own virtual learning environment.
+Your Programme Leader will tell you whether the Hub is relevant to you.) - Library resources.
 These include a number of journals databases, electronic journals and e-books. - The 'QMU Remote Desktop' (also known as Horizon).
 This allows students to use all the standard software available to on-campus students, such as Microsoft Office, Mind Manager or SPSS (if needed).
 Students receive a QMU email account.